Countries

 Our commitment to a just transition and human rights

 The global transition to renewable energy is not just about reducing emissions—it’s about ensuring that the journey is fair, inclusive, and beneficial for all.
-We are committed to managing our impact on people and upholding human rights across our operations and value chain.
-Our approach to a just transition ensures that no one is left behind as we build a sustainable future.
+We are committed to managing our impacts on people and upholding human rights across our operations and value chains.
+Our approach to a just transition is to leave no one behind as we build a sustainable future.

 What is a just transition?